olshec/testEx1/README.md

-class diagram in uml folder
+The class diagram is in uml folder